NicGrimpe/comeback-bot/README.md

 # comeback-bot

-Discord bot to automaticaly reply when specific strings found.
+Discord bot to automaticaly reply when specific strings found in user messages.